archit04/CRIK.py/README.md

 And the game continues until you are declared out.😀

-HOPE YOU WILL ENJOY THE GAME
+HOPE YOU WILL ENJOY THE GAME🔥🔥